Peter’s Story – told by Faith Barasa

 Kenyatta National Hospital is a leader in the care of children with retinoblastoma in East Africa, with facilities that offer rare opportunity to save eyes when cancer are relatively small.
 Doctors hoped they may be able to save Peter’s second eye with a combination of chemotherapy and laser and freezing therapies applied directly to the eye.
 Sadly, at a regular eye examination under anaesthetic (EUA) two months into treatment, they found the eye had not responded to therapy.
 The only safe option for Peter was removal of his second eye.

 The decision to enucleate both of Peter’s eyes was hard for Wairimu to make, though the doctors explained her child’s survival depended on it.
 Peter’s father, Kamau, is also blind.
 He too had both eyes removed as a young child, though he never knew why.
-Older community members tell that he lost his eyes to cataract, possibly because his parents observed the same white pupil glow that can be seen in people with cataract.
+Older community members tell that he lost his eyes to cataract, possibly because his parents observed the white pupil glow typical of retinoblastoma – which is also seen in people with more well-known cataract.

 Wairimu had not discussed her husband’s blindness with doctors in Nakuru as she did not make any connection between this and her son’s white eye glow.
 At that time, Peter’s vision appeared to be normal, and Wairimu never imagined the possibility of her son losing his sight.
 Only when she arrived at KNH did doctors ask about sight loss in other family members.